Changing the Culture of Blue-Bigotry, 2014

 In August of 1963 I participated in the March on Washington where Dr. King gave his "I have a dream speech," and John Lewis challenged the federal government to enforce the constitution it was sworn to uphold.

 In early 1965 I was in Selma Alabama working on the voter rights campaign and then the March to Montgomery.
-I remember well Sheriff Jim Clark and his mounted posse, Colonel Al Lingo and his blue-helmeted storm troopers, and the Klan assassin who gunned down my friend and roommate Jonathan Daniels.
+I remember well Sheriff Jim Clark and his mounted posse, Colonel Al Lingo and his blue-helmeted storm troopers, and the Klan assassination of my friend and sometime roommate Jonathan Daniels.

 In the Summer of '65 I worked on voter registration and desegregation in rural Crenshaw County 50 miles south of Montgomery and at least a century away from "..with liberty and justice for all."
 That was deep in Klan country, and I learned that when a dozen carloads of KKK chase you across half the county, a VW bug is not your vehicle of choice.